stylebase-inc/wpfolder/readme.txt

 See only the items you want when adding attachments to posts and pages by clicking on the appropriate folder in the media browser dialog.

 **Multi-Mode Support**
-Acclectic Media Organizer works in both List and Grid modes in the Media Library.
+Brandy works in both List and Grid modes in the Media Library.
 It is also shown in the media browser dialog when adding attachments.

 **No Limits**
 All supported features are fully available to you with no limits of any kind.
 Create as many folders or subfolders as you want; add as many items to each folder as you want; and use this for as long as you want.